burespe1/semantic-dictionary/drafts/DR_EU_2024-490/location-search_location-of-parking-places.md

 ---
-id: location-search_street-including--reduced-mobility
+id: location-search_location-of-parking-places
-label: street), including accessible parking places for persons with disabilities and persons with reduced mobility
+label: location of parking places (on and off-street), including accessible parking places for persons with disabilities and persons with reduced mobility
 definition: the minimum information required for identifying the location of on-street or off-street places designated for parking vehicles.
 category: Level of service 2
 language: en